Documentation for troubleshooting and debugging known issues in Shuffle.

 driver: bridge

-NOTE: If you run Shuffle in swarm mode, the MTU has to be set for that network manually as well.
-That means we need to make a network named the same as the environment SHUFFLE_SWARM_NETWORK_NAME for Orborus (default: shuffle_swarm_executions):
+We need to make a network named the same as the environment SHUFFLE_SWARM_NETWORK_NAME for Orborus (default: shuffle_swarm_executions):

-docker network create --driver=overlay --ingress=false --attachable=true -o "com.docker.network.driver.mtu"="1450" shuffle_swarm_executions
+docker network create --driver=overlay --ingress=false --attachable=true -o "com.docker.network.driver.mtu"="1460" shuffle_swarm_executions

 In certain scenarios, permissions inside and outside a container may be different.
 This has a lot of causes, and we'll try to help figure them out below.
 Thankfully most fixes are relatively simple.
 To test this try to go to /admin?tab=files in Shuffle, and upload a file.
 If the file is uploaded and it says status "active", all is good.
 If it's not being uploaded, then it's most likely a permission issue.